JayanthAkash/Humanoid_H1/Docs/1_Product_Requirments_Document.md

 # 10. Release Roadmap

+Assumptions

+- Subsystem ICD Maturity: Interface Control Documents (ICDs) from H2, H3, and H4 are currently in draft form and are expected to evolve during early design phases.
+- Design Reuse: No existing electronics or board designs are being reused for H1; the solution is assumed to be a new, from-scratch design.
+- Team Capacity: The electronics development team (schematic, layout, validation) consists of five or more engineers, with sufficient capacity for parallel work across design and bring-up phases.

 | **Phase**                                | **Timeline** | **Objectives**                                      | **Key Workstreams**                                                                                                                | **Exit Criteria**                                                       |
 | ---------------------------------------- | ------------ | --------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------- |